wp-plugins/bp-profile-as-homepage/readme.txt

 = 1.0 =
 updated to work with latest wordpress and buddypress editions

+= 1.1 =
+Fixed bugs for wordpress 4.1 and buddypress 2.1.1. thanks to John Clause

 == Support Questions ==
-if you want to ask anything regarding this plugin, you can always put your questions on my website http://appinstore.com
+if you want to ask anything regarding this plugin, you can always put your questions on my website http://www.jpsays.com